gaborgulyas/SelectPoints/readme.md

 * `fill`: fill the polygon or not
 * `js`: polygon line join style

+The `return` value is the center coordinate and the largest distance from the center to the shape points.

 You can also play around with the example.py to test its features.

 Any comments or suggestions?
 Contact me.
 Improvements are also welcome as this was written mainly in a mainly quick-and-dirty approach. :)